-Disposition of the Series 2019C Bonds.
-Subject to the discussion below under the heading "Information Reporting and Backup Withholding," any gain realized by a Non-U.S. Bondholder upon the sale, exchange, redemption, retirement, reissuance or other disposition of a Series 2019C Bond generally will not be subject to U.S. federal income tax, unless (i) such gain is effectively connected with the conduct by such Non-U.S. Bondholder of a trade or business within the United States; or (ii) in the case of any gain realized by an individual Non-U.S. Bondholder, such holder is present in the United States for 183 days or more in the taxable year of such sale, exchange, redemption, retirement, reissuance or other disposition and certain other conditions are met.
+Sale or other Taxable Disposition of a Series 2020A Bond.
+Subject to the discussions below under the headings "Information Reporting and Backup Withholding" and "Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders," any gain realized by a Non-U.S. Holder upon the sale, exchange, redemption, retirement (including pursuant to an offer by the Authority, or a deemed retirement due to the defeasance of the Series 2020A Bond) or other disposition of a Series 2020A Bond generally will not be subject to U.S. federal income tax, unless (i) such gain is effectively connected with the conduct by such Non-U.S. Holder of a trade or business within the United States (in which case the U.S. branch profits tax may also apply), unless an applicable income tax treaty provides otherwise; or (ii) in the case of any gain realized by an individual Non-U.S. Holder, such holder is present in the United States for 183 days or more in the taxable year of such sale, exchange, redemption, retirement (including pursuant to an offer by the Authority) or other disposition and certain other conditions are met.